Paida-zoila/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 5-listfilesdigitonly file is a script that displays current directory contents, including hidden files with their user and group IDs displayed numerically.

 The 6-firstdirectory file is a script that creates holberton directory in the /tmp/ directory.

+The 7-movethatfile file is a script that moves the file betty from /tmp/ to /tmp/holberton.